rufaelfekadu/Diac/README.md

 python train.py --config configs/transformer.tashkeela.yml # path to the configuration file
 ```

-To train text+asr model on the clartts dataset initialised from the tashkeela text-model run,
+To train text+asr model on the clartts dataset initialised from the tashkeela text-only model run,
 ```bash
 python train.py --config configs/transformer.tashkeela+clartts.yml # path to the configuration file
 ```